-How to request building permit records not available online
+How to request building permit records:

 - All building permit applications and plan sets will be provided, unless they are readily available online at Portland Maps.

 - Please note: Additional records (listed below) may be available upon request.
-Please list any specific additional records you are requesting in the GovQA form (under "Describe Records Requested").
+Please list any specific additional records you are requesting in the online form (under "Describe Records Requested").
 Depending on the complexity of the permit history, additional fees may apply.
 You will be given an estimate of any additional fees and the opportunity to consent before we fulfill the request for additional records.

-Additional permit records available upon request
+Additional permit records available upon request include:

 - Trade permit applications and inspection forms: